PolymeshAssociation/bridge-watcher/README.md

 - CONTRACT - The address of the PolyLocker contract
 - START_BLOCK - The earliest block to scan from.
 - ETH_URL - The URL of an ethereum node
-- SLACK_HOOK - An optional hook to send slack messages to when a bad transaction is detected
 - CONFIRMATIONS - The number of confirmations to consider a transaction finalized
 - MNEMONIC - The mnemonic of the account that is able to freeze the bridge